congcy/ELEP/README.md

 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>

 ## Demo
+Please see the notebooks under the folder `tutorials` for more details.
 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>

 ## Citation
+Yuan, C., Ni, Y., Lin, Y., Denolle, M., Ensemble Learning for Earthquake Detection and Phase Picking, 2023, in preparation.
 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>

 ## Contact
+Congcong Yuan - cyuan@g.harvard.edu
 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>